licensed art therapist and mental health counselor, I work with children and teens with a variety of presenting problems,

-in Specific Learning Disabilities (University of Missouri-Columbia) MAT in Art Therapy (Vermont College of Norwich University);
+University); MEd in Specific Learning Disabilities (University of Missouri-Columbia) MAT in Art Therapy (Vermont College of

-Prior Experiences : Before opening my private practice, Children’s
+: Before opening her private practice, Children’s Corner: Art Therapy

-Saint Mary-of-the-Woods College in Terre Haute, Indiana.
-For 6 years I worked as a school art therapist
+Mary-of-the-Woods College in Terre Haute, Indiana.
+For 6 years I worked as a school art therapist in both

-in both the Broward and Miami-Dade Public school systems.
-I have had significant involvement in the American
+the Broward and Miami-Dade Public school systems.
+I have had significant involvement in the American Art

 I also served as President, Conference Chair and Secretary of the Florida Art Therapy Association.
 I have

-and continue to make contributions to the art education and art therapy literature.
+and continue to make contributions to the literature in both education and art therapy.

 Interests/Hobbies: I have another professional life as an active member of The Delta Kappa Gamma (DKG) Society International,